alelouis/auto-map/README.md

 Utility script generating orthographic maps for every country.
 Generated images can be found in `/maps` folder.

-Originaly developped to be included in an anki deck, to be released.
+Originaly developed to be included in an anki deck, to be released.

 ## Example
 <img src="./maps/FRA.png">